ufidon/ct/mod3/tm.md

 - ![t06b](./img/t06b.png)
 - when T halts
   - the TAPE will hold as many *'s as there were b's in the input
-  - the TAPE HEAD will be in cell (n + 1) when the machine halts
+  - the TAPE HEAD will be in cell (n + 1, indexed from 0) when the machine halts

 ---